-CORALIS (COmbined RAman LIbs System) provides unique advantages for applications in the fields of technical cleanliness, forensics and others due to the exceptional combination of imaging, molecular and elemental analysis.
+CORALIS (COmbined RAman LIbs System) provides unique advantages for applications in the fields of technical cleanliness, particle analysis, forensics and others due to the exceptional combination of imaging, molecular and elemental analysis.

 By using an automated CMOS-based 6 Mpixel camera and a choice of two microscopic objectives, the CORALIS delivers a highly resolved overview or detailed close-up image.
 An integrated imaging analysis algorithm supports automatic particle recognition as well as the analysis of particle size, size distribution and particle counting.
 The imaging mode is also used to define the regions of interest for the following molecular and elemental analysis.